-Author note: this is the first article in a multi-part series I am writing in 2022 providing an overview of child liberation theology.
+Author note: this is the first article in a multi-part series I am writing in 2022 and 2023 providing an overview of child liberation theology.
 The next installment, “Why Your Faith Community Needs Child Liberation Theology,” explains how child liberation theology can help make faith communities safer for—and more empowering to—children.
 You can read it here.

 Liberation theology finds Jesus on the underside of history: among those abused and cast aside by the powers-that-be.
 Black liberation theology declares God is Black.
 Mujerista theology says God is a Latina woman.
 Queer theology identifies God as queer.
 In similar fashion, child liberation theology makes clear: God is child, too!